 Some natural dietary supplements tested and known to be effective in easing the symptoms of hangovers can include red ginseng, ginger, and prickly pear extract.
 Everyone has their own secret hangover cure!

-Do you have any fun or interesting facts about hangovers that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about hangovers?
+Share them in the comments below!